designhawg/gifwalla/posts/onething.md

 Information doesn't travel in a straight line and because of the way it bounces around the globe, anyone can likely track anything they want.
 You're phone calls to a neighbor may bounce at the speed of light to Pakistan and back.
 An email from your mom may have been routed through China.
 That is how the system works and that's also how the laws have been bent to allow for such easedropping.
 You have to understand how the system works to see how the law is actually broken.
 I'm pretty sure lawmakers simply didn't understand how the system worked, but ignorance shouldn't grant our elected officials a free pass.

 ### Sin in the Second City
+How many times will Chicago have to relive lessons that should have been learned from the destruction of the First Ward vice district?
+For years, crime had its place in Chicago and stayed nestled down on the river just north of Chinatown.
+Illegal, immoral but ultimately controlled by politicians and the sisters Everleigh.
+The Everleigh club was the crown jewel of American brothels in era and the sisters basically set the standard that the district would be measured by.
+But 1900-era reformers would take aim at the sisters and the district, closing the club and scattering the tainted souls of the district across the city of Chicago.

 ### The Social Animal
 Our motivations for learning will change drastically as we age, but it will always be driven by our ability to attain and manipulate mental models.
 The best way for us to learn is simply to do.